-All invoices shall reference the associated purchase order number, as well as the Vendor List Number and the RFP number.
+All invoices shall reference the contract number.
 If a copy is submitted as the original, such invoice must bear an original signature certifying that the invoice is being submitted as the original.

-1.6 Payment
+6. Payment

 Section 103-10, HRS, provides that the STATE shall have thirty (30) calendar days after receipt of an accepted invoice and satisfactory delivery of goods or performance of the services, to make payment.
 For this reason, the STATE shall reject any Proposal submitted with a condition requiring payment within a shorter period.
 Further, the STATE shall reject any Proposal submitted with a condition requiring interest payments greater than that allowed by section 103-10, HRS.
-The STATE will not recognize any requirements established by the Offeror and communicated to the STATE after award of the contract, which requires payment within a shorter period or interest payment not in conformance with section 103-10.
-HRS.
+The STATE will not recognize any requirements established by the Offeror and communicated to the STATE after award, which requires payment within a shorter period or interest payment not in conformance with section 103-10, HRS.

-1.7 Final Payment
+7. Final Payment